1tomany/rich-bundle/README.md

 While the input class is also fairly simple in nature, it accomplishes a lot.
 First, I recommend you take advantage of asymmetric visibility in PHP 8.4.
 Making the class `readonly` limits what can be done with property hooks, so it's best to make the setters private and the getters public.

+#### Property sources
 You'll also notice some new attributes: `#[SourceSecurity]`, `#[SourceRequest]`, and `#[SourceIpAddress]`.
 These allow you to indicate where in the request the data should come from.
 The `#[MapRequestPayload]` attribute that was announced in Symfony 6.3 is powerful, but limiting in that it assumes everything comes from the request body.
 There are eight attributes provided by this bundle that allow you to specify both the source and name of the data from the request.

 - `#[SourceContainer(name: 'app.config_setting')]` Fetches a parameter named `app.config_setting` from the container bag.
 While the `$name` argument is not strictly required, unless the container property is named identically to the class property, you'll need to supply it.
 - `#[SourceFile(name: 'file')]` Fetches a parameter named `file` from the `Symfony\Component\HttpFoundation\Request::$files` bag.
 The property should be type hinted with the `Symfony\Component\HttpFoundation\File\UploadedFile` class.
 - `#[SourceIpAddress]` Fetches the value returned by the `Symfony\Component\HttpFoundation\Request::getClientIp()` method.
 - `#[SourceQuery(name: 'query')]` Fetches a parameter named `query` from the `Symfony\Component\HttpFoundation\Request::$query` bag.
-- `#[SourceRequest(name: 'user')]` Fetches a parameter named `user` from the result of the `Symfony\Component\HttpFoundation\Request::getPayload()` method.
+- `#[SourceRequest(name: 'user')]` Fetches a parameter named `user` from the request content.
+This bundle uses HTTP content negotiation via the `Content-Type` request header to attempt to determine the type of content submitted.
+A standard Symfony installation allows you to use `form`, `json`, and `xml` formats by default.
 - `#[SourceRoute(name: 'productId')]` Fetches a parameter named `productId` from the route.
 - `#[SourceSecurity]` Fetches the value returned by the `Symfony\Component\Security\Core\Authentication\TokenInterface::getUserIdentifier()` method if the request is made by an authenticated user.
-This is helpful if you want to bind this input object to an authorized request.
+This is helpful if you want to bind this input object to an authenticated request.
 - `#[PropertyIgnored]` Indicates that the value resolver should ignore this property.

 If a property is not explicitly ignored or sourced, the value resolver will assume it uses the `#[SourceRequest]` attribute.

-The `name` argument for each attribute is optional.
-The value resolver will use the name of the property if a `name` is not given.
-The `#[SourceIpAddress]` and `#[SourceSecurity]` attributes do not have a `name` argument because their values are the results of a method call.
+The `$name` argument for each attribute is optional.
+The value resolver will use the name of the property if a `$name` is not given.
+The `#[SourceIpAddress]` and `#[SourceSecurity]` attributes do not have a `$name` argument because their values are the results of a method call.

 Sources are also chainable.
 This allows you to support multiple versions of an API without having to change the underlying input object.
-For example, the first version if your API might have used a property named `email` but the second version of your API changed that to `username`.
+For example, the first version if your API might use a key named `email` but the second version of your API changed that to `username`.
 All attributes are chainable, but `#[SourceIpAddress]` and `#[SourceSecurity]` are not repeatable.

 In the example below, the `$username` property could be mapped from either of the following URLs: